I was born in Weert, the Netherlands in 1993. In high school I never excelled in languages, except for English.

 So I made another video the next week.

 And that just never stopped.

-After a year of making video’s the channel had almost 40.000 subscribers and 3 million views.
+After 2 years of making video’s the channel had more than 100.000 subscribers and 11 million views.

-So many people have since asked me how I learned Russian, that I decided to make this site the best site about learning Russian.
+Since then, so many people have asked me how I learned Russian, that I decided to make this site a great resource for other foreigners who are learning Russian.

-That’s because there are so many sites that just bomb you with information.
-Without an integral approach to how you should learn the language.
+That’s because there are so many sites that just overwhelm you with information, without an integral approach to how you should learn the language.

 My approach can be summed up in 1 sentence: